 - Articles and Recommended Reading

 - The Columbus Symphony: A Portrait in Stabilization

 - Effective Orchestra Governance: A Guide for Boards

 - Governance Videos

 - League Brief for Trustees of Member Orchestras (PDF)

 - Orchestra Story Bank

 - Public Value Communications Toolkit

-Additional support is provided by generous grants from The Andrew W. Mellon Foundation, The Hearst Foundation, Inc., and the National Endowment for the Arts, and by public funds from the New York City Department of Cultural Affairs in partnership with the City Council.
+Additional support is provided by generous grants from The Andrew W. Mellon Foundation and the National Endowment for the Arts, and by public funds from the New York City Department of Cultural Affairs in partnership with the City Council.